adiserio/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The dplyr package is used to manipulate the data
+The dplyr package is used to manipulate the data.

 ```r